-When comparing final expense coverage vs. life insurance, there are many differences to take into consideration.
-Along with the policy structure, it is important to know what the beneficiary can use the death benefit for upon the insured’s passing.
+When looking into burial insurance coverage, it is important to know what the beneficiary can use the death benefit for.

 What Does Final Expense Insurance Cover?